mi92/quickstart/README.md

 This minimalistic bash script automatically sets up your desired Python version and libraries, installs the Jupyter kernel such that you can start developing in your notebook after ~ 1 minute!

+I intentionally kept this process in an editable bash script for quick and easy customization.

 ### Dependencies:
 This script depends on: